-We have audited the accompanying financial statements of Seapointe Village Master Association, Inc. (the Association), which comprise the balance sheet as of March 31, 2022, and the related statements of revenues, expenses, and changes in fund balances (deficit) and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the financial statements of Seapointe Village Master Association, Inc. (the Association), which comprise the balance sheet as of March 31, 2023 and 2022, the related statements of revenues, expenses, and changes in fund balances (deficit) and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Association as of March 31, 2022, and the results of its operations and its cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Association as of March 31, 2023 and 2022, and the results of its operations and its cash flows for the year then ended, in accordance with accounting principles generally accepted in the United States of America.